bienvenuelisis/teta-cms/README.md

 - Real-time subscriptions
 - User authentication system and policies
 - Perform custom queries on your collections with our Ayaya language
-- Use a easy to use, responsive UI
+- Use an easy-to-use and responsive user interface
-- Control what your users do in your apps tracking events

 ## Examples